Sukkalmah dynasty: History

 Meanwhile, around 1834 BCE, a new dynasty was installed in Larsa.
-It’s founder, Kudur-mabuk, had a linguistically Elamite name, along with his father Shimti-Shilhak and daughter Manzi-wartash.
+Its founder, Kudur-mabuk, had a linguistically Elamite name, along with his father Shimti-Shilhak and daughter Manzi-wartash.
 However, none of Kudur-mabuk's titles are Elamite, and he calls himself the father (“sheikh”) of the Yamutbal.
 Steinkeller argues that instead of only having previously entered Elamite service as had been argued, the family of Kudur-mabuk actually had strong Elamite cultural ties.
 Personnel bearing Elamite names were among the entourage of Kudur-mabuk and his son Rim-Sin, and one letter roughly from the reign of Sin-iddinam explicitly identifying a Kudur-mabuk (and his singers) as Elamites likely refers to him.
 Some scholars like Steinkeller, De Graef and Wicks consider Kudur-mabuk to be Elamite, with De Graef further suspecting his father Shimti-Shilhak to be connected to the Elamite rulers.
 Charpin classifies them as “Elamitized Amorites” while Wasserman and Bloch suggest he was an Elamite who settled among the Yamutbal.
 Steinkeller points out that Elamites and Amorites had many interactions in the zone bordering Elam and southern Mesopotamia, and Wicks adds that Larsa had many attested Elamite names, second only to Susa.

 The circumstances surrounding Kudur-mabuk taking the throne of Larsa, and whether he was acting on his own or as some kind of Elamite proxy, is unclear.
 Steinkeller believes that it is likely connected to the conflicts experienced towards the end of Sin-iddinam's reign, likely described in Sin-iddinam's letter to Utu.
 De Graef suggests that the activities of Kudur-mabuk and the almost simultaneous attack on Eshnunna by Elam were coordinated, and that Kudur-mabuk probably still had close contacts with Elam.

 Later, in Shamshi-Adad's 28th year (around 1785 BCE), Shiruktuh was mentioned in a letter, describing how the “king of Elam” contributed 12,000 troops in a joint expedition with Eshnunna, Shamshi-Adad, and perhaps the Turukkeans against the Gutians.
 A fragmentary Elamite inscription listing conquests can likely be attributed to Shiruktuh, especially if the restoration of one of the names as Indassu (Indasu, king of the Gutians) is followed.
 Another letter from Shemshara mentions the “father and great overseer” which may be a variation on the sukkalmah title.
 Shiruktuh and his nephews Siwe-palar-huppak and Temti-Agun II all mention an “amma-hashtuk” which may refer to the queen mother by the name of W/Pelkisha, perhaps a sister of Shiruktuh.